abedidev/rehab24-6-dataset-creation/README.md

-# Segmentation and Annotation of Rehabilitation Exercise Data
+# Segmentation and Annotation of the REHAB24-6 Rehabilitation Exercise Data

 ---